zhe-student-tafesa/KCP_Privacy_Policy/privacy-policy.md

 Privacy Policy
-This privacy policy applies to the Kids Connecting Parents app (hereby referred to as "Application") for mobile devices that was created by Frank Zh (hereby referred to as "Service Provider") as a Commercial service.
+This privacy policy applies to the Kids Connecting Parents app (hereby referred to as "Application") for mobile devices that was created by Frank Z (hereby referred to as "Service Provider") as a Commercial service.
 This service is intended for use "AS IS".

 1	Introduction